Moveo et Proficior

 Robert Mathew (his son)

 Elsewhere in the cemetery you will find the grave of Bryce Muir Knox which is turreted and easy to identify.
+A few older members of the family are in the very old cemetery by the Church.

 William Barr Knox is buried in Largs.